swvanbuuren/cubinterpp/README.md

 This C++ header library features tools for piecewise cubic interpolation.

-Currently, ony 1D interpolation is supported, however, future released are planned to extend the library to higher dimensions.
+Currently, only 1D interpolation is supported, however, future released are planned to extend the library to higher dimensions.

 The library features three kinds of different interpolation types: